anttijuu/entitymanipulator/README.md

 This project is meant to demonstrate the relationships between UML class diagrams and C++ code.

 See the included png file for the class diagram, and study the code to see how the class diagram and code relate to each other.
-Note that two design patterns have been implemented in the app -- [Composite](https://en.wikipedia.org/wiki/Composite_pattern) and [Visitor](https://en.wikipedia.org/wiki/Visitor_pattern).
+Note that three design patterns have been implemented in the app -- [Composite](https://en.wikipedia.org/wiki/Composite_pattern), [Visitor](https://en.wikipedia.org/wiki/Visitor_pattern) and [Prototype](https://en.wikipedia.org/wiki/Prototype_pattern).

 ![UML class diagram](UML-class-diagram-of-EntityManipulator.png)